 - Continue use of abduction sling per physician.
 Discontinue at 6 weeks or as instructed by surgeon.

-- Supine PROM for flexion, scaption, ER to 20-30 degrees.
+- Supine PROM scaption, ER to 20-30 degrees.
 No IR (Cane exercises for home)

 - Continue elbow curls without weight and ball squeezes for swelling